chrisof4/The-Six-Dragons-Guides/crafting_guide.md

 There is no limitation on how much you can craft each day using your own recipes.
 If you have the materials, craft away!

 Before you can rent out a recipe, you need to move it from OC to BC.
-We discussed how to do this in the section [earlier in this guide](#moving-any-item-from-oc-to-bc).
+We discussed how to do this earlier in this guide in the section [moving any item from oc to bc](#moving-any-item-from-oc-to-bc).
 Once your BC recipe is ready to list, use the following instructions to make it available to other players.
-1. Go to Enjinville.
+1. Go to Enjin Ville.
 2. At the forge press “F”.
 3. Select “Blacksmith Service Station”.